Phase II - Necessary Skills

 Partner Site/Facility Information

 Read more about the Community Teacher experience by visiting the University of Minnesota's HealthTalk blog!

 Phase II - Interprofessional Communication Skills & Escape Room

 This Phase II experience combines TeamSTEPPS and IHI modules focused on effective teamwork and inteprofessional communication with hands-on learning activities that provide students with the opportunity to practice communicating as a team using the SBAR (Situation Background Assessment Recommendation) technique.
 This content is intended to build upon the foundational knowledge that students acquired in the Phase I - FIPCC course.
 The goal of the online modules in this Phase II experience are to supplement the profession-specific information that students receive in their curriculum and to begin to prepare students for further interprofessional education learning opportunities that will occur in their clinical experiences.

 - Develop awareness of how communication can impact patient safety and quality of care.

 - Identify ways that communication strategies directly contribute to patient outcomes.

 - Demonstrate basic proficiency in the use of SBAR, call-out, hand-offs, and check-back techniques (TeamSTEPSS communication)

-Along with these online modules, students who are enrolled in this aspect of Phase II will get to participate in an Interprofessional Escape Room with their pre-assigned discussion groups.
+Along with these online modules, students who are enrolled in this aspect of Phase II will have an opportunity to participate in an Interprofessional Escape Room.
 This learning opportunity promotes efficient teamwork and communication skills among health professions students by challenging interprofessional groups of students to work together to complete a set of puzzles in order to ‘escape’ the escape room and save the patient in a case scenario.